Below are answers to some of the most frequently asked questions about LIGO.

 If a gravitational wave stretches the distance between the LIGO mirrors, doesn't it also stretch the wavelength of the laser light?

-While it's true that a gravitational wave does stretch and squeeze the wavelength of the light in the arms ever so slightly, it does NOT affect how fast the light beams travel (the speed of light).
-And the only thing that matters to LIGO is the time it takes each laser beam to travel through its arm before being merged with the beam from the other arm.
+While it's true that a gravitational wave does stretch and squeeze the wavelength of the light in the arms ever so slightly, it does NOT affect the fact that the beams will travel different distances as the wave changes each arm's length.
+And the only thing that matters to LIGO is how far the beams travel in each arm before being merged once again.

-LIGO is designed such that as long as the distance the laser beams travel is exactly the same in both arms, they will make their trips in exactly the same time, and recombine nicely when merged.
-When recombined, the light waves actually completely cancel each other out in a phenomenon called "total destructive interference".
-When this is occurring, we know the interferometer and its components are stable.
+LIGO is designed so that as long as the distance the laser beams travel is exactly the same in both arms, they will make their trips in exactly the same time.
+When recombined, the beams totally destructivively interfere with each other.
+In other words, they cancel each other out and no light emerges from the instrument.
+When this is occurring, we know the interferometer and its components are stable and the Universe is quiet.

 While this sounds like a mess, it's not.
-In fact, over the course of the gravitational wave's passage, the resulting interference pattern changes in-step with the changing lengths of the arms.
-LIGO scientists can look at the changing interference pattern and decipher exactly how the arms of the interferometer itself must have changed over time to create the patterns that they observe.
-In this elegant way, the changing times of arrival of the laser beams from each arm cause a changing interference pattern that in turn betrays changes in the lengths of the arms caused by the gravitational wave!
+In fact, during a gravitational wave's passage, the resulting interference pattern itself changes in-step with the changing lengths of the arms.
+Looking at the changing interference pattern, LIGO computers decipher exactly how the arms of the interferometer itself must have changed over the time of the wave's passage to create the patterns that emerge.
+In this elegant way, the changing times of arrival of the laser beams from each arm cause a changing interference pattern that betrays changes in the lengths of the arms caused by the gravitational wave!

-In this scenario, the actual wavelengths of the beams of light have no bearing on the much more important interference pattern.
+This is why the wavelengths of light have no bearing on the all-important interference pattern.
 The effects of the length changes in the arms far outweigh any change in the wavelength of the laser, so we can virtually ignore it altogether.

 How will LIGO know that a signal in the data really came from an event in space?
 Can you ever be 100% certain, even when multiple labs measure the same vibration?

-LIGO uses several techniques to sift through the constant vibrational noise we encounter in order to confirm a gravitational wave detection.
+LIGO uses several techniques to sift through the din of vibrational noise to confirm a gravitational wave detection.
 Some of these are:

 - Measuring all known noise sources (e.g., earthquakes, winds, ocean waves, traffic, farming activities, even molecular vibrations in LIGO's mirrors) with seismometers, magnetometers, microphones, and gamma ray detectors, and then filtering out the vibrations caused by these sources from our data.